 The relationship between healthcare providers and payers traditionally gets cast in a negative light, full of conflicting interests, tensions, misconceptions and mistrust.
-These barriers leave consumers and patients caught in the middle, resulting in delayed or neglected care.
+These barriers leave consumers and patients caught in the middle—almost three-quarters of consumers find reconciling a billing issue between their payer and provider stressful—resulting in delayed or neglected care.

 But over the last few years, the relationship has changed.
 Those conflicting interests may be more of a myth.
 Because as patients expect more seamless digital experiences, providers and payers are taking big strides to collaborate and change those preconceived notions.

-At Cedar Summit in late September, this topic led to a lot of important discussions by individuals on both sides of the equation.
+At the Cedar client summit, this topic led to a lot of important discussions by individuals on both sides of the equation.